OceaneCsn/gwas_ionome_CO2/README.md

 + `PCA.R` shows the PCA analysis of the relative changes in the three populations and exports the plot in the `results`.

 + `clustering_regmap.R` applies a k-means clustering to the accessions of the Regmap panel based on their relative changes and identifies a group of resilisent accessions.
 It exports the clustering plot in the `results`.

+## Association models on the REGMAP panel

++ `GWAs_regmap.R` runs Linear Mixed Models on the Regmap Panel via the StatgenGWAS R package.
+It first cleans the SNP matrix by removing low MAF SNPs and duplicated SNPs, and then runs the association models on each phenotype.
+Stores the results in the `rdata` folder.
+Also draws quantile-quantile (qq) plots for GWAs quality control.

++